Skip to main content

 When either of these variables is set, the NodeJS application incorporates a custom AI agent that starts at bootstrap before importing any other module.

-This mechanism interferes with the programmatic setup of the AI SDK, overwriting its settings.
+On App Services, this mechanism interferes with the programmatic setup of the AI SDK, overwriting its settings.
 Therefore, it is recommended to disable the default integration by removing these environment variables whether you are using the AI SDK programmatically.

-If using the AI SDK, ensure that the default AI integration is disabled by ensuring that the APPINSIGHTS_INSTRUMENTATIONKEY and APPLICATIONINSIGHTS_CONNECTION_STRING variables are not set.
+If using the AI SDK, check that the default AI integration is disabled by ensuring that the APPINSIGHTS_INSTRUMENTATIONKEY and APPLICATIONINSIGHTS_CONNECTION_STRING variables are not set.
 It is recommended to use a custom environment variable that will be configured in the useAzureMonitor and/or setup settings.

 To verify that the default integration is indeed disabled, navigate to the "Application Insights" panel of the App Service on the Azure portal.